 It is housed in the Bang Khun Prom Palace which is within the premises of the Bank of Thailand.
 The palace is to the left of the main office block.

 With its Italian architecture, the palace stands out from the modern design of the main office buildings in the Bank of Thailand premises.

-A convenient way of getting there is by Chao Phraya river boat to the Rama VIII Pier.
-The pier is just under the King Rama VIII Bridge, a spectacular suspension bridge that's a prominent landmark.
+A convenient way of getting there is by Chao Phraya river boat to the Phra Arthit Pier and take a taxi or tuk tuk there.